-This is a lifetime membership to the Prior Park Alumni community including: reunions, sporting events, networking opportunities, career talks, etc. The cost is $\pounds 30$ per term payable over 9 terms and is operated on an opt-out basis.
+This is a lifetime membership to the Prior Park Alumni community including: reunions, sporting events, networking opportunities, career talks, etc. The charge is payable over 9 terms (6 terms if just joining for the 6th form) and is operated on an opt-out basis.